Regulators Rock the Crypto World by Threatening an End to Anonymity with “In October 2018, the Financial Action Task Force (FATF), the... More”

 For access to the full report, visit: https://ciphertrace.com/articles/q2-2019-cryptocurrency-anti-money-laundering-report/

 CipherTrace anti-money laundering, blockchain forensics, and crypto ThreatIntel™ solutions are powered by advanced cryptocurrency intelligence.
 Financial investigators and regulators use CipherTrace blockchain analytics to trace transactions and monitor compliance.
-Leading exchanges, funds, banks and digital asset business use CipherTrace to comply with regulation and mitigate virtual asset risk exposure.
+Leading exchanges, funds, banks and digital asset business use CipherTrace to comply with regulation and mitigate The term "virtual asset" refers to any digital representatio...
+More risk exposure.

 CipherTrace was founded in 2015 by experienced Silicon Valley entrepreneurs with deep expertise in cybersecurity, eCrime, payments, banking, encryption, and virtual currencies.
 The U.S. Department of Homeland Security (DHS) Science and Technology (S&T) and DARPA initially funded CipherTrace, and it is backed by leading New York and Silicon Valley venture capital investors.